-Personalisation and personification of your services or products is something to pay attention to as a trend for the future.
-If you have ever been in a sales conversation, you may have heard the comment “I know you do this for that company, now we want something like that but we are quite different”.
-In my learning and development work even with teams in the same organisation especially when you work around Europe, I heard this every single time.
+If you have ever been in a sales conversation, you may have heard the comment “I know you do this for that company, now we want something like that ‘but we are quite different'”.
+In the eyes of the customer they are giving you a clue ‘they are different.’
+In my learning and development work even with teams in the same organisation heard this every single time.
 My first response is always, to follow up with a question namely “what makes you different?”.
-This both acknowledges that fact that you may appreciate the difference and then allows the person to explain exactly what they find important as a differentiator.
+This both acknowledges the fact that you may appreciate the difference and then allows the person to explain exactly what they find important as a differentiator.